Teachinghearts |

 There is more evidence in favor of the fact that these were Mary's children.

-- Not a Perpetual Virgin.
+- Not A Perpetual Virgin.
 Mary was not a virgin for the rest of her life.
 She was a virgin until she had the baby.

 And Joseph awoke from his sleep and did as the angel of the Lord commanded him, and took Mary as his wife.